Ted Mooney, P.E. RET

 2005

 A. Hi, D. Thanks.
 Yes, there are many good clearcoat materials available.
-Readers may be interested in listening to our podcast interview about clearcoating with Teresa Sedmak, pres. of Everbrite Coatings.
-But aluminum surfaces and shiny brass or stainless steel elevator doors are not plain steel and do not need the same level of protection from rusting that steel requires.
-Again, a cool, dry, air-conditioned office is one thing, and brushed steel with a clearcoat may be okay; but an 'office' in a damp basement might be another.
+Readers may be interested in listening to our podcast interview about clearcoating with Teresa Sedmak, president of Everbrite Coatings.
+But plain steel is quite different from aluminum surfaces and brass or stainless steel elevator doors.
+Plain steel needs far more protection from rusting.
+A cool, dry, air-conditioned office is one thing, and brushed steel with a clearcoat may be okay there; but maybe not in an 'office' in a damp basement.

 Regards,